unioslo/harbor-cli/README.md

 harbor init
 ```

-After creating the configuration file, the application can be run in any of the following modes:
+After completing the configuration wizard, the application can be run in any of the following modes:

 **2a.
 Run commands directly**